Katikistan/Notes/OS and Data representation.md

 - A virtual page can be stored in different physical pages at different times

 sometimes, there is not enough RAM to run several programs at one time.
 This is where virtual memory comes in.
 Virtual memory frees up RAM by swapping data that has not been used recently over to a storage device, such as a hard drive or solid-state drive.
 Thereby freeing up RAM and gives more efficient use of RAM.

+However, the process of swapping virtual memory to physical is rather slow.
+This means using virtual memory generally causes a noticeable reduction in performance.
+Because of swapping, computers with more RAM are considered to have better performance.
 ## Virtual addresses
 Page faults are handled by software (kernel code), meaning we have flexibility.
 - Page fault handler can update the page table based on kernel data and policy.